MicrosoftDocs/Contribute/Contribute/get-started-setup-local.md

 ## Overview

-To contribute to Microsoft's documentation site, you can make and edit markdown files locally by cloning the corresponding documentation repository.
+To contribute to Microsoft's documentation site, you can make and edit Markdown files locally by cloning the corresponding documentation repository.
 Microsoft requires you to fork the appropriate repository into your own github account, so that you have read/write permissions there to store your proposed changes.
 Then you use pull requests to merge changes into the read-only central shared repository.

 ![GitHub Triangle](./media/git-and-github-initial-setup.png)